cybruGhost/THE-CUBE/README.md

 ---

 ## 🔐  Security
-NOTE THECUB4.VERCEL.APP DOESNT NEED ACCOUNT
+NOTE THECUB4.VERCEL.APP DOESNT NEED ACCOUNT .
+But you may signin if you want to sync your data

  there is watch history.
 No personal logs.
 Just pure streaming.